-Rare hurricane to hit Nicaragua or Costa Rica
+Hurricane Otto kills three people in Panama

 - Storm is expected to make landfall Thursday near the Nicaragua/Costa Rica border

-Atlanta (CNN)The Atlantic hurricane season may be coming to an end, but not before one last storm brings some rare and significant impacts.
+While the Caribbean is one of the few areas with warm enough water to support a hurricane this late in the season, a storm making landfall this far south is extremely rare

+This portion of Central America is unaccustomed to hurricane landfalls.
+It also has steep terrain, which makes the area prone to flooding and landslides from a slow-moving storm like Otto.

-Otto formed in the southern Caribbean early this week as the National Hurricane Center closely monitored the area.
-The storm has steadily strengthened and on Tuesday afternoon became the 7th hurricane of the season in the Atlantic basin.
+Otto formed in the southern Caribbean early this week as the US National Hurricane Center closely monitored the area.
+The storm has steadily strengthened and on Tuesday afternoon became the seventh hurricane of the season in the Atlantic basin.

 Otto is developing later in the season than any Atlantic basin hurricane since Hurricane Epsilon in 2005.

-Additional strengthening is expected, and Otto could become a category 2 storm before making landfall near the Nicaragua/Costa Rica border on Thursday.
-While the Caribbean is one of the few areas with warm enough water to support a hurricane this late in the season, a storm making landfall this far south is extremely rare.
+It is the latest hurricane to form in the Caribbean, supplanting Hurricane Martha of 1969 in the record book.

 Otto is expected to be the southernmost hurricane landfall since Irene hit Nicaragua in 1971.
 If it makes landfall in Nicaragua it will be the first hurricane to do so since Ida in 2009.